 If you’re not a longtime comic book reader, or if you don’t read comics at all, we don’t want you to be confused and turned away when that happens.
-We want you to be able to pick up “Darkseid War” and understand why so many readers were shocked when Metron was removed from his chair.
 So please sit back and enjoy this little primer on the world of the New Gods.

 A Jack Kirby Creation

 The New Gods, or the “Fourth World,” as it’s frequently known, were created by legendary comic book creator Jack Kirby, and initially debuted in a trilogy of related comics written and drawn by Kirby that were published in the very early 1970s: New Gods, Forever People and Mister Miracle.
 None of these comics ran for very long, but together they formed the groundwork to a universe with near limitless potential.

 The New Gods are exactly that—they’re new gods.
 They came into existence after the world of the old gods, the gods of classical mythology, was destroyed during Ragnarok.
 The world of these known deities was split and became two separate planets, forever linked, but utterly different.
 One is called New Genesis and the other is Apokolips.